rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BT: I want to point out we are doing some max/min here.
 This proposal include the most useful types of the system but it does _not_ include _everything_ from Noda or Joda time.
 It's a small subset of that.

-WH: For me this hinges on a few things, Yes it is adding things to the language that are in the langauge already, though it's doing it much better.
+WH: For me this hinges on a few things, Yes it is adding things to the language that are in the language already, though it's doing it much better.
 The questions for me are: how big is it, how stable is it?
 And should we provide the full functionality or should we just provide the building blocks so someone can build on top of this?

 WH: External libraries can evolve relatively easily and can deprecate mistakes or blind alleys.
 On the other hand, it's extremely difficult for us to deprecate functionality we add that we regret later.
 So, how much has the proposed library changed over the last 5 years?